 If no pulse is detected, continue CPR till medical personnel arrives.

 If there is bleeding, apply pressure and elevate the wound if it is an arm or a leg.
 Check for fractures if the electric shock caused the person to fall.

 5. When to Seek Medical Care

-For a high-voltage shocks (over 500 volts or a lightning strike) call 108.
+For high-voltage shocks (over 500 volts or a lightning strike), call 108.
 If you or the patient is unsure of the voltage exposure, seek medical care.

 Following a low-voltage shock, call the doctor or go to an emergency room for the following reasons:

 - If it has been more than 5 years since the affected person’s last tetanus booster

 - Burns that are not healing well